Sleeves 101: Sleeve Styles

 Beyond their practical function, different types of sleeves complete a garment’s silhouette and can create movement or structure to the piece depending on dress style.

-Jackie is wearing the Elsa capelet dress in taupe.
-The unique attached capelet elevates the dress and makes it simple to style.
-She paired the dress with a basic black heel to allow the dress to be the star of the show!
+montonya is wearing the violet floral mesh dress.
+The sleeveless detail elevates the dress and makes it simple to style for the warmer months.
+She paired the dress with a nude heel to dress up the look for a daytime event.